 She has lived in Canada since the 1960s, making art in her own unique ways and sharing her knowledge through teaching and exhibiting.
 She lives west of Ottawa, Ontario in the village of Blakeney, on the banks of Mississippi River.

-From functional pottery to figurative sculpture and found-object constructions, there is a strong emphasis on natural materials in Jennifer’s work.
-She is fascinated with things that are worn and aged – that tell their own stories of usage, life, decay and exposure to the elements.
+From functional pottery to figurative sculpture and found-object assemblages, there is a strong emphasis on natural materials in Jennifer’s work.
+She is fascinated with things that are worn and aged – that tell their own stories of usage, life and decay.

-Nature not only informs Jennifer’s work, it becomes her work.
-She combines such things as fired clay and hand-made paper with twigs and bark, dried seed heads, rusty metal, bleached wood, feathers, bones, random found objects and machine parts.
-Every individual element has its own interesting qualities and, when arranged together, the layers of time and tales can be enjoyed like the pages of a favourite book.
+Jennifer combines such things as fired clay and hand-made paper with twigs and bark, dried seed heads, rusty metal, bleached wood, feathers, bones, random found objects and machine parts.
+Individual elements have their own interesting qualities and, when brought together in compositions and installations, they tell a story of many lives lived.

 Much of her work is methodically constructed in-studio but has the impression of having been found on the forest floor, or grown directly out of the earth.
 They celebrate the cycles of nature – so much so that one can sense pagan or shamanistic qualities in them.